 When you paint cabinets at times they tend to need touching up every now and again.
-I keep a small jar of the paint under my sink and sponge brushes to make it easy.
+I keep a small jar of paint under my sink and sponge brushes to make it easy.

 Now that the kitchen is all cleaned and the cabinets are freshly touched up.
 I want to bring in something from the garden.
-I think I am going to pop outside and grab some lavender to make us a couple lavender garlands to hang.
+I think I am going to pop outside and grab some lavender to make us a couple of lavender garlands to hang.

 The kitchen feels much better.
 Thank you so much for joining me today.
 I hope you are inspired to freshen up your space for spring and that you enjoy todays video.